Analytical and EZmock covariance validation for the DESI 2024 results: Constructing covariance matrix for DESI Year 1 Full Shape analyses

 We refer the reader to Ref. \cite{KP4s8-Alves} for an in-depth study of these phenomena, considering clustering and fibre assignment approximations in our fast simulations.
 Ultimately, these findings do not yet allow us to recommend analytic covariances over mock-based ones in Fourier space for the full-shape analyses.

 However, mock-based covariance matrices have been found not to represent DESI DR1 perfectly either.
-Goodness-of-fit tests with the BAO model on DESI data have indicated that the \ezmock covariances underestimate the errors by $\approx 10\%$, despite the 2-point clustering matching between the mocks and data \citep{DESI2024.II.KP3}.
-The potential reasons are discrepancies in 3- and 4-point clustering and the inaccuracies of the Fast Fiber Assign (FFA) algorithm applied to \ezmock.
-The best-fit chi-squared values are much closer to expected with \rascalc{} configuration-space covariance matrices tuned on data (as opposed to the mock-tuned \rascalc{} used throughout this work).
+The evidence for this comes from the configuration space results and comparisons with RascalC covariance matrices tuned on the data.
+It was first noticed that configuration-space BAO fits on the data returned $\sim$ 10\% smaller uncertainties and poor goodness-of-fit results when using the mock-based covariance matrix, in comparison to the RascalC covariance matrix tuned on the data \cite{DESI2024.III.KP4}.
+As demonstrated in this work, results using the mock-based covariance matrix agree well with the RascalC covariance matrix tuned on the mocks.
+Our conclusion is that the RascalC method is able to infer differences between the data and the mocks that are important for the covariance.
+Given that the 2-point clustering matches well between the mocks and the data \cite{DESI2024.II.KP3}, potential reasons are discrepancies in 3- and 4-point clustering and the inaccuracies of the Fast Fiber Assign (FFA) algorithm \cite{KP3s6-Bianchi} applied to \ezmock.
+These results motivated the use of configuration space BAO fits using the \rascalc{} covariance as the primary DESI Y1 BAO measurements.

-To correct this, we have decided to rescale the mock-based covariance matrices for Full-Shape analysis by a sample-specific factor based on configuration-space comparison with data-tuned \rascalc{} results.
+DESI Y1 full-shape measurements were required to be in Fourier space, due to developments in the modeling and analysis pipeline \cite{DESI2024.V.KP5}.
+Thus, to account for the apparent difference in covariance between the mocks and the data, we have decided to rescale the mock-based covariance matrices for Full-Shape analysis by a sample-specific factor based on configuration-space comparison with data-tuned \rascalc{} results.
 We use the mean ``reduced chi-squared'' measure from Ref.~\cite{Misha2023,KP4s7-Rashkovetskyi}:

 where ${\bf C}_R$ is a \rascalc{} covariance matrix tuned on data, ${\bf C}_{\rm s}$ is a configuration-space \ezmock sample covariance (\cref{eq:sample-cov-def}) and $N_{\rm bins}$ is the dimension of both matrices.
 If the \rascalc{} covariance matrix describes the distribution of \ezmock clustering measurements, the ``reduced chi-squared'' value is expected to be 1 with a small errorbar \cite{Misha2023,KP4s7-Rashkovetskyi}.
 Thus we can bring the mock-based covariance into closer agreement with the \rascalc{} result by multiplying the mock covariance matrix by $1/\chi^2_{\rm red} \qty({\bf C}_R^{-1}, {\bf C}_{\rm s})$.
 The ``reduced chi-squared'' values only vary a few per cent depending on the separation range and the number of multipoles \cite{DESI2024.II.KP3}.
 The final values of the correction factor vary from 10 to 40\% depending on the sample.
 The actual values for all tracers and redshift bins can be found in Ref. \cite{DESI2024.V.KP5,DESI2024.II.KP3}.
 DESI DR1 full shape analysis (\cite{DESI2024.V.KP5}) therefore adopted the sample covariance matrix rescaled with this factor.